 Returns the sum of the values in column B and D from the current workbook sheet.

 Returns true if the value in column C of the current sheet is greater than 5 and false if it is less than 5.

-- You can also combine functions in the formula bar.
+- You can also combine functions in the Formula bar.
 If you need the current time in milliseconds, then enter TIMESTAMP(NOW()) into the formula bar.
 The current time in milliseconds is returned.

 Quote characters signify text constants in our formula expression language.
 Datameer allows for both single and double quotation marks to be used as quote characters.

-The use of having two different quote characters can be useful to avoid having to use escape characters.
+Having two different quote characters can be useful to avoid having to use escape characters.

 =SUBSTITUTEALL("\"";"'") =SUBSTITUTEALL('"';'\'') =SUBSTITUTEALL('"';"'")